My Schedule for 1kyuu Preparation

 February-April

-At this point I began the Kanji in Context series, which took a full three months, but allowed me to learn how to read all of the Ministry of Education kanji recommended through high school.
+At this point I began the Kanji in Context series, which took a full three months, but allowed me to learn how to read all of the Ministry of Education kanji recommended through the high school level.
 I also picked up several thousand vocabulary words during this time.
+I think Kanji in Context is the single most important set of books to acquire Japanese literacy.

 Mid March- JLPT Practice Test

 Halfway through Kanji in Context, I took an 1kyuu practice exam and scored 58% (70% and above is passing).
-Although I didn't pass, I didn't think my score was too bad, either, so I decided that after I finished Kanji in Context I would ease up on studying a little and do more fun things in Japanese rather than just cram grammar.
+Although I didn't pass, I didn't think my score was too bad, either (since I still have several months to go), so I decided that after I finished Kanji in Context I would ease up on studying a little and do more fun things in Japanese rather than just cram grammar.

 May-June

-After finishing Kanji in Context, I was ready to take a slight break from the maniac studying again.
-Since I could read nearly all the kanji I encountered at this point, I spent the next two months reading books in Japanese that I enjoyed, adding any unknown words or interesting sentences into Mnemosyne.
+After finishing Kanji in Context, I could read nearly all the kanji I encountered, so I spent the next two months reading books in Japanese that I enjoyed, adding any unknown words or interesting sentences into Mnemosyne.

 July